intuition-dev/intuDocs/docs/README.md

 This will create index.html.

 Of course you can use regular Pug syntax to include other Pug files; or Markdown.
-(MetaBakeMarkdown flavor includes CSS support):
+(MetaBake Markdown flavor includes CSS support):
 ```pug
     body
         div